Build your assistant

 Your first story should show a conversation flow where the assistant helps the user accomplish their goal in a straightforward way.
 Later, you can add stories for situations where the user doesn't want to provide their information or switches to another topic.

-In the code block below, we have added a simple story where the user and assistant exchange greetings, the user asks to subscribe to the newsletter, and then the user provides their email address in response to the newsletter_form.
+In the code block below, we have added a story where the user and assistant exchange greetings, the user asks to subscribe to the newsletter, and the assistant starts collecting the information it needs through the newsletter_form.
+You will learn about forms in the next step.

 There are many situations where an assistant needs to collect information from the user.
 For example, when a user wants to subscribe to a newsletter, the assistant must ask for their email address.